Teaching & Learning

 The Center for Teaching and Learning (CTL) provides face-to-face, online, and on campus technical support for the faculty and staff.
-CTL also provide technical-driven support on enterprise services for students.
+CTL also provides technical-driven support on enterprise services for students.

-The University has a commitment to foster student success via pathways of emerging technologies to drive professional and customer-focused services.
-The Center for Teaching and Learning (CTL) strives to promote effective teaching.
-This goal is achieved through a commitment to best practices in instructional design and technology.
+The University has a continuous commitment to foster student success via pathways of emerging technologies to drive professional and customer-focused services.
+The Center for Teaching and Learning (CTL) strives to promote effective teaching through a commitment to best practices in instructional design and technology.
 CTL’s goal is to maximize learning for the University community.

-eCourseware is the learning management system utilized at the University of Memphis by Desire2Learn (D2L).
-The system can be used for creating, hosting, and editing online learning resources.
+eCourseware is the learning management system utilized at the University of Memphis by Desire2Learn.
+The system can be used for creating, hosting and editing online learning resources.

 Ensemble is one of the University's video content management systems.
 This system is available to faculty and staff as a tool to help engage the learning community.
 This platform enables users to manage their own video library, upload video files, and easily share them through multiple sources.
 The system allows users to easily publish videos to eCourseware, HTML pages, blogs, and other web technologies.
 Ensemble video is integrated with our learning management system, eCourseware.

 The university has a large inventory of documentation.
 Access to training for services offered are available to active Faculty, Staff, and Students.

 Currently, our enterprise solution for clickers is Turning Technologies.
 Clickers

 are known as classroom response systems and are remote devices that students can use